Examining the Changing State of Water Resources

-The societal demand for clean and affordable water is constantly increasing, creating a commensurate demand for improved quality and increased efficiency to better manage this finite, natural resource.
-This is the challenge the Snyder & Associates water resources experts cope with on a daily basis as they work through the difficulties our clients are currently facing — and what could lie ahead.
+The societal demand for clean and affordable water constantly increases, creating a commensurate demand for improved quality and increased efficiency to better manage this finite, natural resource.
+This is the challenge the Snyder & Associates water resources experts manage daily as they work through our clients’ difficulties — and what could lie ahead.

 In addition to the ongoing pressures our client communities are already dealing with, our professionals foresee the water resources industry experiencing several more changes in the coming years.
 These transformations will impose upon the industry a complex set of challenges that must be addressed and overcome to serve these communities properly.
-Over the next decade, here are six ongoing and emerging challenges that could have a profound impact on the water industry, while also providing numerous opportunities for improvement.
+Over the next decade, here are six ongoing and emerging challenges that could profoundly impact the water industry while providing numerous opportunities for improvement.

 Municipalities face a complicated policy and regulatory landscape when it comes to managing water resources.
 In part, this comes from the divide in authority over varying water branches.
-Water allocation is mainly governed by the states, with each state having its own regulatory agency and system — and minimal federal intervention.
-Individual state ordinances and regulatory strategies control specific uses of water, such as transfers of water from one watershed to another or withdrawal of groundwater.
+Water allocation is mainly governed by the states, each with its own regulatory agency and system — and minimal federal intervention.
+Individual state ordinances and regulatory strategies control specific water uses, such as transfers of water from one watershed to another or groundwater withdrawal.

-Many communities rely on water infrastructure that has been in place for decades, leaving them more susceptible to water loss, service interruptions, and ultimately, system collapse.
-To extend their water and wastewater pipe lifespan, many communities are replacing or modernizing their systems.
+Many communities rely on water infrastructure that has been in place for decades, leaving them more susceptible to water loss, service interruptions, and, ultimately, system collapse.
+Many communities are replacing or modernizing their systems to extend their water and wastewater pipe lifespan.
 These upgrades often start with a comprehensive study and a master plan.

-Comprehensive studies of service areas and treatment plants look at a water or wastewater system as a whole.
+Comprehensive studies of service areas and treatment plants examine a water or wastewater system.
 “A system evaluation is the first step of proactive maintenance and repair,” states Darin Jacobs, the Snyder & Associates’ Water Resources Group Leader.
-These studies help determine system needs and plans for community-wide improvements to coincide with growth, water quality regulations, efficiency standards, and of course, aging infrastructure.
+These studies help determine system needs and plans for community-wide improvements to coincide with growth, water quality regulations, efficiency standards, and aging infrastructure.

 Another recommended focus area is a new technology, such as acoustic monitoring or pressure management.
-These tools provide a minimally invasive glimpse of what is below the surface and help identify pipe deficiencies before they lead to more significant and expensive problems.
+These tools provide a minimally invasive glimpse of what is below the surface, and help identify pipe deficiencies before they lead to more significant and expensive problems.
 With decades in the business, Darin and his group have the knowledge and expertise to help discover system flaws and provide right-sized mitigation options.
-Whether an existing approach simply needs some upgrades, or an entirely new treatment or conveyance system needs to be implemented, the Snyder & Associates team can help determine the right solution.
+Whether an existing approach needs upgrades or an entirely new treatment or conveyance system needs to be implemented, the Snyder & Associates team can help determine the right solution.

 Most communities are hesitant to raise their utility rate or taxes to cover new infrastructure or system costs, leaving them unable to make improvements without obtaining outside funding.
 While the federal government is actively addressing the need for infrastructure funds, it’s clear that the old saying “out of sight, out of mind” has an impact, as more highly visible roads and bridges often take precedence.
 Water and wastewater system assets are typically buried, hidden from the public eye, making the competition for dollars challenging.
 Nevertheless, procurement of funding is a necessary and critical step to ensure a project has the required resources for success.

-This scenario makes the exploration of potential resources, partnerships, and non-traditional funding possibilities vital as these avenues may create more access to capital.
-However, simply understanding the available funding options can be daunting and overwhelming for many small communities and organizations.
-The professionals at Snyder & Associates are well-versed in navigating the numerous funding programs available and finding the right plans for each specific project type.
+This scenario makes exploring potential resources, partnerships, and non-traditional funding possibilities vital, as these avenues may create more access to capital.
+However, understanding the available funding options can be daunting and overwhelming for many small communities and organizations.
+The professionals at Snyder & Associates are well-versed in navigating the numerous funding programs available and finding the right plans for each project type.

 Water Conservation Key to Long-Term Success

-Although water is one of our most abundant resources, there is often not the right quantity of high-quality water in the right place and time to satisfy demand.
-With droughts and water shortages continuing to add strain to our systems, the threat of water scarcity is ever looming.
+Although water is one of our most abundant resources, there is often not enough high-quality water in the right place and time to satisfy demand.
+With droughts and water shortages continuing to strain our systems, the threat of water scarcity is ever looming.

-As a country, we’ve progressed in addressing some key water conservation challenges as many communities are working toward becoming green, sustainable, smart cities.
-Solutions like energy-efficient, low-flow appliances can decrease demand from water treatment facilities and artificial wetlands can ease burdens on city stormwater systems and minimize potable water use.
+As a country, we’ve progressed in addressing key water conservation challenges as many communities are working toward becoming green, sustainable, smart cities.
+Solutions like energy-efficient, low-flow appliances can decrease demand from water treatment facilities, and artificial wetlands can ease burdens on city stormwater systems and minimize potable water use.

 Moving forward, comprehensive water supply plans are becoming increasingly important.
-These documents help communities chart a course for future development by evaluating conservation efforts and determining where efficiencies can be developed.
-At Snyder & Associates, our approach is to work collaboratively with our clients to understand their current conditions, challenges, and goals.
+These documents help communities chart future development courses by evaluating conservation efforts and determining where efficiencies can be developed.
+At Snyder & Associates, we work collaboratively with our clients to understand their current conditions, challenges, and goals.
 We then integrate this information with our assessments to produce actionable recommendations that help communities shape a resilient future.

 Looming Climate Change Disruptions

 Climate change increasingly disrupts each step of the water cycle by influencing when, where, and how much precipitation falls.
-These shifts will likely affect the magnitude and frequency of extreme weather events, the availability of water, and the severity of droughts in the coming years.
+These shifts will likely affect the magnitude and frequency of extreme weather events, water availability, and drought severity in the coming years.

-Because of uncertainties about changes in precipitation, predicting specific regional impacts can be difficult.
+Because of uncertainties about precipitation changes, they are predicting specific regional impacts can be difficult.
 Still, some mitigation efforts can be identified and implemented to reduce the effects.
-Cities and communities across the world work to build flood defenses, install water-permeable pavements to better manage floods and stormwater, plan for heatwaves and higher temperatures, promote increased water storage and ensure crops are appropriate for the local climate.
-Our water experts stand at the cutting-edge of the available new tools that can be used to combat the impact of an ever-changing climate.
+Cities and communities worldwide work to build flood defenses, install water-permeable pavements to better manage floods and stormwater, plan for heatwaves and higher temperatures, promote increased water storage and ensure crops are appropriate for the local climate.
+Our water experts stand at the cutting edge of the available new tools that can be used to combat the impact of an ever-changing climate.

 Growing Urban Demand Saps Resources

 Typically, urban water scarcity has been addressed through modern engineering efforts and upgraded infrastructure.
 Our experts lend a hand to this initiative by designing the most efficient systems possible for our clients.
-These potential solutions include groundwater exploitation, increased water storage in reservoirs, improved water-treatment capacity and efficiency, and more strategic urban landscape planning.
+These potential solutions include groundwater exploitation, increased reservoir water storage, improved water-treatment capacity and efficiency, and more strategic urban landscape planning.